- 22 February 2018

 Small businesses are becoming increasingly aware of the very real risks of being online.
 Not just for online businesses, but any business with an online presence.
 Even something as seemingly innocuous as sharing the same weak password across all your company’s social media accounts can lead to a hijacking of your social media accounts for malicious purposes.

 The WannaCry ransomware attack made global headlines in 2017, infecting over 230,000 computers in over 150 countries, including large organisations such as FedEx, the NHS, and Telefónica.
 As the number of cybercrime and ransomware attacks continue to increase each year, it’s inevitable that this is just the beginning when it comes to large-scale attacks on par with, if not more malicious than, WannaCry.

-There are cyber security strategies to suit any budget, and it doesn’t always have to be expensive.
+There are cyber security tips and strategies to suit any budget, and it doesn’t always have to be expensive.
 The most cost-effective cyber security plan is education.

 Train employees to recognise phishing attempts

-Staff awareness is crucial.
+Staff awareness is crucial and following cyber security tips is essential.
 We’ve all been on receiving end of spammy emails, and would like to think that we could never fall victim to such obvious traps.
 But deliberate attacks can incorporate social engineering, and aren’t always as obvious as someone wanting to share their lottery winnings with you.
 Particularly when an email address has been spoofed to resemble an internal correspondence, such as a harmless email from a colleague linking them to an external website.
 Employees may see the address that the email was sent from, and have no reason to doubt the integrity of it.

 If you receive an email containing links or attachments that you were not expecting, verify first that they are safe to open.
 Even hovering over a link can display the destination URL, so you can quickly check any links.